 - Stop/Start: If you want to monitor the ICML, use the start/stop button.
-You can hit Start when the ICML is initially imported, or you can wait till later in the process.
+You can hit Start when the ICML is initially imported, or you can wait until later in the process.

-- Import ICML: This button will look at your desktop to find the file exported from Workiva.
+- Import: This button looks at your desktop to find the file exported from Workiva.

-- Ungroup: Since all items should be ungrouped, this helps to ungroup all items exist in the file in an easy way.
+- Ungroup: Since all items should be ungrouped, this helps easily ungroup all items in the file.

-The validation list will let you know if something needs to be updated or recommends you to include some best practice informational items.
+The validation list lets you know if something needs to be updated or recommends some best practices.
 This list is made after clicking the Validate button.

-As an example, if you get this message, “All placed items must be web complaint (SVG, PNG, JPG or GIF): placed items ARE NOT web compliant”.
-This needs to be updated.
+For example, if you get the message “All placed items must be web compliant (SVG, PNG, JPG or GIF): placed items ARE NOT web compliant,” this needs to be updated.

-While, “This is informational, best practice is to not include overridden styles: styles ARE overridden” This should be updated but it is up to you.
+However, the message “This is informational, best practice is to not include overridden styles: styles ARE overridden,” we recommend you make this updated, but it's not required.

-Here are some common examples of validation messages you may encounter:
+Here are some common examples of validation messages: